 Applied in combination, the custom..Expression properties can be used to create a field that uses SQL expressions to map between a stored SQL value and the value you want to use in SmartClient UI components.
 This can be used to handle legacy formats for date values, database-specific variations of boolean storage including “bit vector” columns, and other use cases.
 For example, you might store a price in cents, but want to work in the UI in terms of dollars:

 <field name="unitPrice" type="float" customSelectExpression="unitPrice / 100" customUpdateExpresion="$values.unitPrice * 100" />

 For more information on SQL Templating, see:

-SmartClient Reference –
+SmartClient Reference – Client Reference > Binding > DataSource:

+DataSourceField.customSQL

+OperationBinding.customCriteriaFields

+DataSourceField.customSelectExpression

+DataSourceField.sqlStorageStrategy